CDLUC3/dmptool_v2/README.md

 =======
 dmptool
 =======
+**This repository is now archived.
+Please refer to the subsequent repository https://github.com/CDLUC3/dmptool**
+---
 **Project moved to Github in June 2014.**

 **Helpful information for installing and running DMPTool for your environment:**